The Finnish special library Celia

 During autumn 2015, Celia introduced a Pratsam Reader App to subscribers that could be used with iOS or Android mobile devices.
 Over the space of one and a half months, 1.000 subscribers downloaded the Pratsam Reader App.

-Thanks to its new online services, Celia’s total number of subscribers increased over 10 % during 2014, and the number of subscribers who use Celia’s online services increased by 123 % to nearly 4.400 in total.
-In 2016 the number of online users has reached over 8.000 in total.
+Thanks to its new online services, Celia’s total number of subscribers increased by 12 percent during 2016, and the number of online users reached 11.586 in total by December.

 An impartial, third party has evaluated the security of the online services available through Celia (provided by Pratsam) and determined that they are of a high quality and secure.